locize/blog/source/_posts/next-i18n-static.md

 ![](result.jpg)

-If you know start your project (`next dev`) you should see, more or less, the same behaviour as before.
+If you now start your project (`next dev`) you should see, more or less, the same behaviour as before.

 So what's the benefit?